NYPL-Simplified/loggly-bot/README.md

 git push heroku master
 ```

+## Configuring loggly
+In loggly, create an alert HTTP/S endpoint with the url https://<app-name>.herokuapp.com/log, with method GET.

 ## License
 ```
 Copyright © 2015 The New York Public Library, Astor, Lenox, and Tilden Foundations